cogscides/vscode-export-dir2file/README.md

 ```

 - `output`: Path to the output file (default is `export.md`).
-- `descriptions`
+- `description`: String | Object{`main`: string, `activeTabs`: string}.
   - `main`: Path to description of the project (default is `\n\n`) or actual text content than be included at the begining of exported file.
   - `activeTabs`: Path to description of the project for active tabs export (default is `\n\n`) or actual text content than be included at the begining of exported file.
 - `ignoreFile`: Path to the file containing ignore patterns (filename should be `.export-ignore`).
-- `includeFile`: Path to the file containing whitelist patterns (filename should be `.export-include`).
+- `includeFile`: Path to the file containing what exact files to include (filename should be `.export-include`).
 - `maxFileSize`: Maximum file size in bytes to process (default is 1048576 or 1MB).
 - `includeProjectStructure`: Whether to include the project structure in the exported file (default is `true`).

-P.S. `ignoreFile` and `includeFile` could be named differently but then VSCode will try to identify them as .md and you may have markup issues during save.
+P.S. `ignoreFile` and `includeFile` could be named differently but then VSCode will try to identify them as .md and you may have markup issues during saves.

 ## Commands

-- `Dir2file: Export Directory to File`: Exports the directory to `export.md`.
+- `Dir2file: Export Directory to File`: Exports the directory to `output` file.
+- `Dir2file: Select Files to Export`: Select files from tree to export (autosave last selection).
-- `Dir2file: Export only active tabs`: Exports only the active tabs to `export.md`.
+- `Dir2file: Export only active tabs`: Exports only the active tabs to `output` file.
 - `Dir2file: Create/Edit ignore File`: Creates or edits the ignore file specified in `ignoreFile`.
 - `Dir2file: Create/Edit include File`: Creates or edits the include file specified in `includeFile`.